Last Update: June 1, 2014

-Here are significant events associated with development of a maximum contaminant level (MCL) for chromium-6 in drinking water:
+Here are significant events associated with development of a maximum contaminant level (MCL) for chromium-6 (hexavalent chromium) in drinking water:

 September 2000: The Governor signed SB 2127 (Schiff) into law.
 It requires CDHS to determine the levels of chromium-6 in drinking water supplied by public water systems in the San Fernando Basin aquifer, and, in consultation with OEHHA, assess the associated exposures and risks to the public.